Our Staff

 Vi Ho, Program Assistant

 I was born, raised and am currently living on the traditional land and unceded territories of the QayQayt, xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) and Səl̓ílwətaɬ (Tsleil-Waututh) Nations also known as Vancouver.
-During my free time I enjoy playing video games, cooking, and trying out new places with my friends!
+I do various tasks at the Fed but I spend most of my time working on the Care Beyond Care Campaign, which includes making social media posts!

 Bailey Ingram-Johnson, Program Assistant